marianalarab/JIRA_US_AUTOMATICALLY/README.md

-# JIRA_US_AUTOMATICALLY

-Creates Jira US automatically when the Feature Toggle is defined with a due date.
+# Creates Jira US automatically when the Feature Toggle is defined with a due date.

 This program was developed in Jul/2024

 SAP version: S/4 Hana